Freakwill/benchmarks/README.md

-I implemented the algorithm with Go, it perfume unbelievable well!😲 😲 😲
+I implemented the algorithm with Go, it performs unbelievable well!😲 😲 😲